 In the Sixth Form all students have the option of tailored mock interviews by external providers which our students find extremely useful prior to university interviews.
 This is followed up by personal support from both tutors and the Head of Sixth Form.

-Finally, all students from Years 9-13 are invited to our Annual Careers Convention in the Spring Term.
-This is a marketplace style event held in school on an evening in the Easter term.
+Finally, all students from Years 9-13 are invited to our Annual Careers Convention in the spring term.
+This is a marketplace style event held in school on an evening.
 This year there were representatives from over ten universities and a wealth of careers and professions, from Law to Engineering, Medicine to Digital Commerce.
 This is a wonderful opportunity to gather information on career requirements, pathways into the profession, salary expectations and progression.
 It also offers a fantastic chance to network and make contacts for possible work experience and for future advice.